zanoptics/SpectroRayTrace/README.md

 ## Origin

-This repository is my work in my previous *Advanced Project* lab course in Shenzhen Technology University, supervised by Prof. Leifeng Cao
+This repository is based on  *Advanced Project* lab course in Shenzhen Technology University.

 In the third semester, I developed the 2D version.